 What preliminary work would I need before getting dental implants?

 If you lack sufficient jawbone density before the placement procedure, it may not provide enough support for the implant.
 In such cases, we may be able to perform a bone graft to bolster the jawbone and get it ready for implants.
 We can discuss any required preliminary procedures during your consultation.

 How do I make my dental implants last?

 In general, dental implants have a high success rate even long after they’ve been placed.
 In fact, ten years after placement, about 95 percent are still successful, but in order to prolong your implants’ lifespan, you need to take care of them.
 Luckily, you maintain your dental implants in the exact same way that you should your natural teeth, meaning that you need to brush and floss daily and visit our office every six months for checkups and cleanings.
 If you do these things, there’s no reason why your dental implants shouldn’t last for 30 or more years!

-Some prefer the convenience of having removeable dentures, but they still want the security and health benefits that dental implants provide.
-We can offer an option wherein you can snap your dentures into place, holding them firmly in position and yet allowing you to remove your dentures for cleaning.
-Just make sure to let us know your preferences, and we’ll do our best to accommodate you!
+Some prefer the convenience of having removable dentures, but they still want the security and health benefits that dental implants provide.
+We can offer an option wherein you can snap your dentures into place, holding them firmly in position yet still allowing you to remove them for cleaning.
+Just make sure to let us know your preferences and we’ll be sure to accommodate you!

 Dental implants may be your best tooth replacement option if you are in good oral health, and you have enough jawbone to support the implant.
 At your consultation with us, our experts will review a 3D scan of your oral structures and determine your eligibility for the procedure.
 Our team knows how to set you up for success and enable you to enjoy all the benefits of dental implants.